 Mr Victor Riley proudly served in the Royal Air Force during WWII as a navigator in 517 Squadron flying Mosquitos, and flew many bombing missions over Munich and Berlin.
 Today, Vic lives in an annexe which has been specifically adapted for his needs, with his daughter, who is now his main carer.
 The OA are assisting Vic with a regular allowance to support his ongoing household expenses and we have additionally funded the widening of his bedroom doorway to make for a smoother process in manoeuvring his wheelchair which has enabled him to maintain a little more independence.

 A big thank you also to the RAF Association who have helped Mr Riley with a respite break.

 Mr Robert Ellis is a 92 year old widower who lives alone in a retirement flat.
-He has suffered many health issues with his hips and knees during the past year and the OA Benevolence team has helped to transform his life with the support of an electric armchair, giving him much comfort and opportunity to move freely and without discomfort around his home.
+He has suffered many health issues with his hips and knees during the past year and the OA Grants and Welfare team has helped to transform his life with the support of an electric armchair, giving him much comfort and opportunity to move freely and without discomfort around his home.
 The change we’ve seen in him has been fantastic, and the OA’s invitation to the Not Forgotten garden party at Buckingham Palace has enabled him to attend, while also giving him the opportunity to meet up and share a common bond with old friends and acquaintances.